decentriq/decentriq-platform/README.md

 ### Virtual environment(optional)

-Before installing the library you may want to worki inside a virual environment:
+Before installing the library you may want to working inside a virtual environment:

 ```
 python -m venv env